InfluxGraph/influxgraph/README.rst

 TTL configuration for memcache shown above is only for `/metrics/find` endpoint with `/render` endpoint TTL being set to the data interval used.

-For example, for a query spanning 24hrs, a data interval of 1min is used.
-TTL for memcache is set to 1min for that data.
+For example, for a query spanning 24hrs, a data interval of 1 min is used by default.
+TTL for memcache is set to 1 min for that data.

 For a query spanning 1 month, a 15min interval is used.
 TTL is also set to 15min for that data.